TomGeorge1234/NeuroRLTutorial/README.md

 2. Temporal Difference Learning (~60 mins)
 3. Q-Values and Policy Improvement (~60 mins)
 4. State features and function approximation (~60 mins)

+## Solutions

+Solutions to the maths exercises can be found in a seperate `solutions.ipynb` notebook which may or may not be provided to you by the TAs.